 - 1. The warrant fails to state the name of the person to whom it was addressed, but rather it is addressed "to the authorized officials of the Public Security Center Bijeljina, SIPA, and the Prosecutor's Office of Bosnia and Herzegovina investigators." - 2.
-The property was described in the warrant only as "items and traces relevant to the specific criminal proceedings, and all the items (photographs, war documents, notes, recognitions, diaries, medals, items seized from the captured, and similar)...." and that such a description was not sufficiently particular to allow the officials to search for and seize the articles that they did, including weapons, ammunition, and parts of police and military uniforms. - 3.
-The provision in the warrant which states, "The suspects have the right to inform their Defense Counsel on the search, but the Order may be enforced outside the presence of the defense counsel of the suspects, being an urgent matter," is insufficient to protect the rights of the accused, both because of the manner in which it was written and in which the warrant was executed under Article 60.
-They argue that because the accused were in custody at the time of the search, and all had Counsel, they or the people present at the searched premises, were improperly denied the right to call counsel to be present for the search.
+The property was described in the warrant only as "items and traces relevant for the specific criminal proceedings, and all the items (photographs, war documents, notes, recognitions, diaries, medals, items seized from the captured, and similar)...." and that was not sufficiently particular to allow the officials to search for and seize the articles that they did, including guns, ammunition, and parts of police and military uniforms. - 3.
+The provision in the warrant which states, "The suspects have the right to inform their Defense Counsel on the search, but the Order may be enforced outside the presence of the defense counsel of the suspects, being an urgent matter," is insufficient to protect the rights of the accused, both as written and as the warrant was executed under Article 60.
+The Defense argues that because the accused were in custody at the time of the search, and all had Counsel, they or the people present at the searched premises, were improperly denied the right to call counsel to be present for the search.